emsesp/docs/Home.md

 **January 6 2020**

 The next major version is in the works.
 Here are some of the changes:
-- A re-write of the Web interface.
-Websocket authentication was problematic in many browsers.
-The new version moves to a cleaner React and TypeScript
+- A complete re-write of the Web interface.
+As Websocket authentication was problematic in many browser this new version moves to a cleaner ReactJS/TypeScript frontend with RESTful interfaces.
-- Tighter security in the Web and Telnet, using SSL/TLS and tokens.
+- Tighter security in both the Web and Telnet, using SSL/TLS and tokens.
 - Improved Telnet console with different levels of admin control and multi-client.
-- Refactoring the code to make it easier to read, using more C++11 features now in the Arduino core libraries
+- Refactoring the code to make it easier to read, using more C++11 features now in the Arduino core libraries.
+All EMS devices are classes and extensible which should make the code easier to read.

 <!-- tabs:end -->